Therapy for San Francisco Children, Tweens & Teens

-In particular with younger children we often do activities when we meet, whether it be games, drawing, therapy exercises, writing or art work.
+In particular with younger children, the counseling sessions often involve activities or play of some sort.
+It could be games, drawing, therapy exercises, writing or art work.
 Activities make children comfortable, facilitate communication, give a window into their thought processes and make therapy more fun.
 Counseling needs to be engaging to children.
 An element of play helps with that.

 Catch it Early

 Children are in a process of development.
 Sometimes this works in our favor and our task is as simple as identifying the supports a child needs to get over a hump.
 Other times the therapy is more in depth.

 Sometimes social/emotional issues overlap with school, learning, sensory or health-related concerns.
 With your permission and as appropriate, I'll be glad to consult with your child's teacher, pediatrician, psychiatrist, occupational therapist, principal, school counselor or tutor.

 I know you want your child to be happy and do well.
 Your child wants these things too.
 I rely on parent input to help guide me.
 Understanding your family's perspectives, needs and strengths helps me serve you better.